equivalent/scrapbook2/archive/blogs/2016-09-rails-association-relation-arel-magic.md

 ## Testing

-So in my opinion biggest problem is "how would you test this" ?
+In my opinion biggest problem is "how would you test this" ?

 Many would say that Rails is well tested all we need to test if correct scopes are called in order and they will write test like this: